 - You may be more aware of heaviness or full feeling in your pelvis this week.You may feel this more after you’ve eaten a full meal or when you need to wee.
 There is still no outward sign that you are pregnant and your tummy is as flat as it usually is.

 - You may be aware of your waistline getting a little thicker than it usually is.
 It’s not quite time to start wearing maternity clothes, but you could just be reaching for the elastic waist pants and skirts around week 8 of pregnancy.

 - More tiredness and wanting to lie down and rest this week.
 Some days you may not feel as if you’ve slept at all, or for long enough.
 You may yearn for night time to come when you can climb back into bed.
 Afternoon lie downs can be very restorative, so try to plan for a rest or day time sleep when you can.

 - You could become aware of some lower back pain from week 8 onwards.
 This may be something you’ve never experienced before your pregnancy.
-Back pain now is usually a result of pressure from your enlarged uterus on your lower spine.
-Back pain comes and goes throughout pregnancy and is influenced by the elevated levels of hormones.
+Back pain at this stage is usually a result of pressure from your enlarged uterus on your lower spine.
+Back pain comes and goes throughout pregnancy and is influenced by the elevated levels of hormones and extra weight.

 - You might seriously doubt if you are pregnant this week, or if it’s all in your imagination.
 You still may not have had your first ante-natal appointment so you are relying on your symptoms to convince you.
 Be patient.
 Week 8 is as important as any of the others and your baby has developed so much in just 6 weeks since you conceived.